South Carolina Car Accident Lawyer - Auto Injury Attorney

 Reasons to Get an Attorney after a Car Accident

 You can count on insurers fighting to pay as little as possible.
-Your lawyer will help with the value assessment of your true losses.
-Your attorneys will handle all communications with the insurers, can help with medical bills, and will fight to maximize what your injury claim is worth.
+Your attorney handles all communications with the insurers, verifies UM/UIM coverage status, and fights to maximize what your injury claim is worth.
+In South Carolina, that includes leveraging plaintiff-friendly rules like the seat belt evidence prohibition that most victims don't even know exists.
 Costs and expenses of representation are treated similarly — no fees unless we win.

 Most Common Accident Types Handled